pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`easing_example_2`

-This code demonstrates how to use easing functions for smooth movement of a player sprite's position and angle in an Arcade game.
-Easing functions like linear, ease in, ease out, and smoothstep are applied to gradual changes in angle and position based on user input.
-The player sprite's movement is updated in its `on_update` method, and easing functions are triggered by key presses to create smooth transitions.
+This example demonstrates the use of easing functions to create smooth transitions in position and angles for sprites in a game using the Arcade library.
+Easing functions are used to control the acceleration and deceleration of sprite movement, allowing for more visually appealing animation effects compared to linear movements.
+By applying different easing functions, such as linear, ease in, ease out, and smoothstep, developers can achieve varying levels of smoothness and realism in sprite movements within their games.

 follow_path.py
 --------------